-Find Any File
+Find Any File (FAF)

-- Convenient folder view for results
+- Convenient folder and icon views for results

 - Can search in other users' home folders ("root" mode)

 - Queries can be saved for easy re-use

 - Can be launched with a self defined keyboard shortcut

 You may try it out without buying first.
 Simply download it.